rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Number of samples to send.

-   See Number of Iterations vs. Latency Count and See Warming Up.
+   See :ref:`Number of Iterations vs. Latency Count` and See :ref:`Warming Up`.

    If you set ``scan`` = ``true``, you cannot set this option (See ``-scan``).